 Step 2: interpret

 His words did reflect his passion and love for what he does and his every move was a testament to his skills.
-The audience was entrapped, the press was delighted, and the organisers were impressed by him -of course- but also by my knowledge of cocktail making, Mr. Lorincz’s background, and the Savoy hotel.
+The audience was entrapped, the press was delighted, and the organisers were impressed by him -of course- but also by my knowledge of Mixology, Mr. Lorincz’s background, and the Savoy hotel.

 See, all the fun I’d had doing my homework did pay off!Mr. Lorincz, in his James-Bond-like style, was extremely charming, professional, and even more of an inspiration than I had imagined.